Alabama Rot Symptoms: How to Spot the Potentially Fatal Disease · Kinship

 Whilst most sores appear on the feet, some dogs will develop ulcers on the face, belly or even in their mouth.
 These ulcers can easily be mistaken for a cut or sting, however they appear suddenly without an injury to cause them.
 For most dogs, skin ulcers are the only symptom and they tend to recover well.
 Unfortunately, others will go on to develop kidney failure, also known as acute kidney injury.
 If this happens, your pet will be very quiet, they may not want to eat and will often drool or vomit.
 They will drink excessively, in some cases without urinating.
 These symptoms can develop at the same time as the ulcers or some days later.
 Unfortunately, many of the dogs that go on to develop kidney disease do not survive.
 Why some dogs go on to develop a more severe version of the disease is currently unknown.

-How is Alabama Rot treated?
+Diagnosing Alabama Rot

 Dogs that have skin sores in the absence of kidney involvement tend to recover well, although sores can take months to heal.
 Your vet may prescribe pain relief and antibiotics and might also apply a dressing to the affected area.

 Sadly, dogs that develop kidney failure often don’t survive.
 To have the best chance of recovering they require early and aggressive treatment.
-They will need intensive care and, due to the rare and challenging nature of the condition, your vet may recommend referral to a specialist.
+They will need intensive care and, due to the rare and challenging nature of the condition, your vet may recommend referral to a specialist

-How can I prevent Alabama Rot?
+How to prevent Alabama Rot

 Unfortunately, as the cause of Alabama Rot is not known, reliable advice on prevention is lacking.
 There is currently no evidence suggesting that it is passed from dog to dog, and as far as we know it is not contagious.
 It is recommended to wash your dog following muddy walks, especially their lower legs, as this will allow early detection of any suspicious sores, enabling treatment to be started sooner.
 Vigilance and awareness is key so check your dogs regularly and make sure other dog walkers have heard of the condition.